willianAD/willianAD/README.md

 - 📖 I'm studying Full-Stack web development at [@Trybe](https://www.betrybe.com/).
 - :man_technologist: Check out my Portfolio at [@Portifolio](https://willianad.github.io/home-portifolio/).
 - :brain: I have a graduate in Logistics Management and an MBA in People Management.
-- 💡 I am interested in learning PHP, Java, C#, Android and Python programming languages.
+- 💡 I am interested in learning PHP, Java, C# and Android programming languages.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 Please get in touch if you have any questions.